Priyaramamoorthy96/Training2/unixcommands.md

 -rw-r--r-- 1 root root 69 Jan 23 09:08 employee2
 ```

--**ls -a --- Lists all files, including the ones whose filenames begin in a dot, which you do not always want to see**
+- **ls -a --- Lists all files, including the ones whose filenames begin in a dot, which you do not always want to see**

 ```
  ls -a